 1. Can students still afford to go to uni?

-The typical maximum loan combining tuition fees and maintenance is £16,675 a year or £50,000 over a three-year course – a scary sum.
+The maximum loan combining tuition fees and maintenance is £16,751 a year, or £50,000 over a three-year course – a scary sum.
 Yet that figure is mostly meaningless; student loans are one of the very few areas where the price tag bears little resemblance to the real cost.

 2. Loans, grants and bursaries

-There is a range of financial support out there for those wanting to go into higher education.
-This falls into two main categories: government support and direct money from universities and colleges.
+There's a range of financial support out there for those wanting to go into higher education.
+This falls into two main categories: Government support and direct money from universities and colleges.
 The amounts available often depend on household income (usually the parents' income, but it can be the students' in some circumstances).

 3. How much will they need to repay?